The Columbia Agility Team offers classes

 Please note we do not accept reactive dogs in class.
 Please work with a behaviorist on any issues before joining a class.

-Registration for CAT’s Fall Classes are open now.
-Please click HERE to view the Fall Registration form, print and send it in with your check for class registration.
+Registration for CAT’s Spring Classes are open now.
+Please click HERE to view the Spring Registration form, print and send it in with your check for class registration.

 Please note that each new dog must start with a Foundation class unless they have prior agility experience and approval from the training director.